hwangtamu/userstudy/Design.md

 ## Error Generation
 Inspired by [Febrl](https://github.com/hwangtamu/febrl/blob/master/dsgen/generate.py),
-the errors can be classifies into typos and misspellings.
+according to the mechanisms, the errors can be classifies into typos and misspellings.
 A typo is a random error caused by the mistyping on keyboard.
 A misspelling is a systematic error that often happens repetitively.
 The causes of misspellings can be the poor quality of data source, the migration from